Carmentis/carmentis-docs-source/docs/guide-operator/your-application/how-to-configure-your-application.md

 # How to configure your application

-To configure your application, you need to sign in to the Carmentis workspace and declare your application on the Carmentis explorer.

-After signing in to the Carmentis workspace and declaring your application on the Carmentis explorer, you will encounter several properties that are essential for configuring your application effectively.
+After signing in to the Carmentis workspace and creating your application on the Carmentis explorer, you will encounter several properties that are essential for configuring your application effectively.
 Here is a detailed explanation of each:

 ### Name